About Our Process

 Hello and welcome to my website…

-I qualified as a Psychotherapist after having completed a 4-year UKCP accredited training, in 2005.
+I qualified 13 years ago as a Psychotherapist after having completed a 5-year UKCP accredited training, in 2005.
 I graduated with a Masters degree and Post Graduate Diploma in integrative counselling and psychotherapy.
 This means that I can work with clients according to their personal requirements, rather than using a ‘once size, fits all’ approach.
 In other words, I can offer you counselling and psychotherapy or pure CBT – we can both decide which will best help you with your problems.

 I have the ‘gold-standard’ training (full time) and qualification (Masters level) from University of Sussex, in Cognitive Behavioural Therapy.
 Importantly the course is accredited by the UK’s leading CBT body, the BABCP.
 Be aware that many CBT training programmes are not accredited by the BABCP – this means that the rigorous standards set by the BABCP, are not met.
 My qualification in CBT means that I can apply and work for the NHS (the vast majority of CBT courses, do not provide entry into the NHS) treating those with the most complex disorders – Schizophrenia, Personality Disorders, Phobias, Depression, Panic, OCD and Anxiety.
 NICE (National Institute of Clinical Excellence) guidelines, based upon trials and evidence, advocate (a BABCP accredited training/qualification) CBT for the most chronic of mental health problems.

 Anxiety and Depression specialist…

-Like most Cognitive Behavioural Therapists specializing in treatment for anxiety and depression, I believe that negative thinking patterns actually cause you to feel anxious or depressed.
+Like most Cognitive Behavioural Therapists specializing in treatment for anxiety, depression and worry, I believe that negative thinking patterns actually cause you to feel anxious or depressed.
 Anxiety (as opposed to productive stress) is triggered by thoughts of threat or danger and looking at your life in a pessimistic, self-critical way.